 Coriolis Mass Flow Meter

-These types of meters exist in variety of designs.
+These types of meters exist in a variety of designs.

 The most common type of unit includes